samuelhe52/Blog/src/content/posts/en/swift-api-client-part-2.md

 ## Testing the Service

 Testing is critical for an API client.
-We want to ensure our requests are built correctly and our response parsing works, without hitting the real API.
+We want to ensure our requests are built correctly and our response parsing works.
+There are two main types of tests we can and should write: **unit tests and integration tests.**

 ### Mocking the APIClient